Graph Max Shift: A Hill-Climbing Method for Graph Clustering: Graph Max Shift

 We describe the graph clustering method for a general graph with $n$ nodes, taken to be $[n] := \{1, \dots, n\}$ without loss of generality, and adjacency matrix $A = (a_{ij})$ where, as usual, $a_{ij} = 1$ exactly when $i$ and $j$ are neighbors in the graph, and $=0$ otherwise.
 We will use the convention that $a_{ii} = 1$ for all $i$, so that each node is a neighbor to itself.
 We will sometimes use the notation $i \neigh j$ to indicate that $i$ and $j$ are neighbors, i.e., $a_{ij} = 1$.
 The graph could be, but is not necessarily a geometric graph.
 The degree function is defined as usual, $q_i = \# \{j : j \neigh i \}$.

 Graph Max Shift, initialized at node $i$, computes the following sequence of nodes:

-Ties are broken in some arbitrary, but deterministic way.
+Ties are broken in some arbitrary, but deterministic way, e.g., by choosing the node with highest numerical index among maximizers.
 We call the path $(i_t)$ the hill-climbing path originating from $i$ where the landscape is given by the degree function $q$.
-In plain words, Graph Max Shift iteratively moves to neighbor with highest the degree.
-We then cluster together nodes whose hill-climbing paths end at the same node.
-Finally, we merge together any two clusters whose associated nodes are within $\tau$ hops, where $\tau \ge 1$ is the only tuning parameter of the method.
+In plain words, Graph Max Shift iteratively moves to a neighbor with highest degree.
+We then cluster together nodes whose hill-climbing paths end at the same terminal node.
+Optionally, we merge together any two clusters whose associated terminal nodes are within $\tau$ hops --- in which case $\tau \ge 1$ is a tuning parameter of the method (the only one).